ue bot icon

 • The principle of social proof says so: the greater the number of people who find an idea correct, the more the idea will be correct.

-• In general, when we are unsure of ourselves, when the situation is unclear or ambiguous, when uncertainty reigns, we are most likely to look to and accept the actions of others as correct … In the process of examining the reactions of other people to resolve our uncertainty, however, we are likely to overlook a subtle but important fact.
-Those people are probably examining the social evidence too.
+• In general, when we are unsure of ourselves, when the situation is unclear or ambiguous, and when uncertainty reigns, we are most likely to look to and accept the actions of others as correct … In the process of examining the reactions of other people to resolve our uncertainty, however, we are likely to overlook a subtle but important fact.
+Those people are probably examining the social evidence, too.
 Especially in an ambiguous situation, the tendency for everyone to be looking to see what everyone else is doing can lead to a fascinating phenomenon called “pluralistic ignorance.”

 • In times of such uncertainty, the natural tendency is to look around at the actions of others for clues.
 We can learn, from the way the other witnesses are reacting, whether the event is or is not an emergency…The fascinating upshot of Latane’ and Darley’s reasoning is that, for the emergency victim, the idea of “safety in numbers” may often be completely wrong.
-It might be that someone in need of emergency aid would have a better chance of survival if a single bystander rather than a crowd, was present.
+It might be that someone in need of emergency aid would have a better chance of survival if a single bystander, rather than a crowd, was present.

 • Without question, when people are uncertain, they are more likely to use other’s actions to decide how they themselves should act.
 But, in addition, there is another important working condition: similarity.
 The principle of social proof operates most powerfully when we are observing the behavior of people just like us.
 It is the conduct of such people that gives us the greatest insight into what constitutes correct behavior for ourselves.
 Therefore, we are more inclined to follow the lead of a similar individual than a dissimilar one.

-• The difficulty is compounded by the realization that most of the time, we don’t want to guard against information that social proof provides.
+• The difficulty is compounded by the realization that, most of the time, we don’t want to guard against information that social proof provides.
 The evidence it offers about how we should act is usually valid and valuable.

 • If we can become sensitive to situations where the social proof automatic pilot is working with inaccurate information, we can disengage the mechanism and grasp the controls when we need to.